JuliaLogging/LogRoller.jl/README.md

 ## `RollingFileWriter`

 A file writer that implements the `IO` interface, but only provides `write` methods.
+It also implements a transparent wrapper which allows it to be used to stream `stdin` and `stdout` of spawned processes into it.

 Constructor parameters:
 - `filename`: name (including path) of file to log into